 - c) Spend money on the right sharpening equipment; Amounts may vary depending on your needs, knives and their use.

 - d) Potentially ruin a blade or two, during the process; Well, be careful and pay attention, no rush and hopefully you'll avoid that.
 Besides, common sense tells us to start practicing with an expendable piece ;)

-Since I own fairly large collection of various types and styles of knives, I use various sharpeners as well.
-On the other hand, it is absolutely possible to maintain very sharp knives with much smaller selection of the sharpeners compared to what I have acquired during the years of knife collecting.
+Since I own a fairly large collection of various types and styles of knives, I use various sharpeners as well.
+On the other hand, it is absolutely possible to maintain very sharp knives with a much smaller selection of the sharpeners compared, to what I have acquired during the years of knife collecting.
 I can assure you, it can be done just as well, with a smaller assortment.
 In the beginning, I wasn't very proficient with free hand sharpening, and didn't know enough about sharpening either.
-Besides, sometimes specific equipment makes particular sharpening job easier.
-Also, several sharpeners were bought as an experiment, or worked well for me in the past, but later I've stopped using them, because I got better with free hand sharpening.
+Besides, sometimes specific equipment makes a particular sharpening job easier.
+Also, several sharpeners were bought as an experiment or worked well for me in the past, but later I've stopped using them, because I got better with free hand sharpening.
 Most of the sharpeners reviewed in further sections are currently in use.
-However, several were given away, as I got better replacements or simply outgrown it.
+However, several were given away, as I got better replacements for or simply outgrown them.